Noah J. Phillips

 Noah Joshua Phillips (born August 3, 1978) is an American attorney who served on the Federal Trade Commission (FTC) from 2018 to 2022.
 Phillips was appointed to this position in 2018 by President Donald Trump, and was confirmed unanimously by the U.S. Senate.
-During the Biden Administration, Phillips was one of two Republicans on the FTC, along with fellow commissioner Christine S. Wilson.
+During the Biden administration, Phillips was one of two Republicans on the FTC, along with fellow commissioner Christine S. Wilson.

+After leaving the FTC, Phillips joined the law firm Cravath, Swaine & Moore as the co-leader of its antitrust practice.

 Education and early career

-Phillips was born August 3, 1978, in Boston, Massachusetts.
-Phillips received his bachelor's degree (A.B.) from Dartmouth College in 2000 and his Juris Doctor degree (J.D.) from Stanford Law School in 2005.
+Phillips was born on August 3, 1978, in Boston, Massachusetts.
+He graduated from Dartmouth College in 2000 with a Bachelor of Arts, magna cum laude.
+He later attended Stanford Law School, receiving a Juris Doctor in 2005.

 After graduating from law school, Phillips began his career at New York-based investment bank Wasserstein Perella & Co.
 Phillips previously clerked for Judge Edward C. Prado during his tenure on the Court of Appeals for the Fifth Circuit.
 Phillips later worked as a litigator at Cravath, Swaine & Moore LLP in New York and Steptoe & Johnson LLP in Washington, D.C.